vxsplitlines - show disks with conflicting configuration copies in a cluster

 If you import portions of a disk group on different systems, this can lead to conflicting configuration copies on the disks of the disk group.

-Use the vxsplitlines command to see which disks in a disk group have conflicting configuration copies. and use this information together with your knowledge of the history of the disk groups usage to determine which configuration copy is most valid.
+You can use the vxsplitlines command to see which disks in a disk group have conflicting configuration copies, and use this information together with your knowledge of the history of the disk groups' usage to determine which configuration copy is most valid.

 The vxsplitlines is primarily intended to be used with private disk groups, but it also works with shared disk groups.

 The version number of the disk group must be 110 or greater.